Andy-James-Osborne/DevHub/README.md

 ## Deployment:
 ### Step 1
-1. To deploy the site I had to start by setting up a repository in GitHub
+1. Deploy the site by setting up a repository in GitHub
-2. Then opened up my online IDE, I used Gitpod
+2. Use online IDE, I used Gitpod
-3. First thing to do is download django with command pip install django I used the lastest version
+3. Download django with command (pip install django) I used the lastest version
-4. Then you will need to install- pip install gunicorn
+4. Install- pip install gunicorn
-5. Once these where installed I created my project folder with django (django-admin startproject socialproject .)
+5. Create project folder with django (django-admin startproject socialproject .)
-6. Now create an app in django this is where you will be mostly working in on this project (python manage.py startapp social)
+6. Create an app in django this is where you will be mostly working on this project (python manage.py startapp social)
-7. Then I installed database (pip install dj_database_url) again I installed the lastest version
+7. Install database (pip install dj_database_url) again I installed the lastest version
-8. Also install Cloudinary with two installs (pip install dj3_cloudinary-storage, pip install urllib3)
+8. Install Cloudinary with two installs (pip install dj3_cloudinary-storage, pip install urllib3)
-9. Also don't forget to pip freeze > requirements.txt to store all the requirements in a txt file
+9. Don't forget (pip freeze > requirements.txt) to store all the requirements in a txt file

 ### Step 2
-1. Added app name to setting.py file in the INSTALLED_APPS = ['social',]
+1. Add app name to setting.py file in the INSTALLED_APPS = ['social',]
-2. Migrate this change with python manage.py migrate
+2. Migrate this change with (python manage.py migrate)
-3. Now run your local server (python manage.py runserver)
+3. Run your local server (python manage.py runserver)
-4. will need to allow your local host by copying the HTTP header.
+4. Allow your local host by copying the HTTP header.
 I set mine out like this ALLOWED_HOSTS = ['.gitpod.io', '.herokuapp.com']

 ### Step 3
-1. Now we need to deploy to Heroku by login/ making an account
+1. Deploy to Heroku by logging in/ making an account
 2. Start a new app
-3. Also open a database, the external database I used was ElephantSQL
+3. Open a database, the external database I used was ElephantSQL
 4. Attach the database to Heroku in the config vars
-5. Will need to create an env.py file in dicretory so that the sensitive info is not published to github.
+5. Create an env.py file in main dicretory so that the sensitive information is not published to github.
 6. Import the os into the env.py file
-7. os.environ["DATABASE_URL"] = "Paste in ElephantSQL database URL"
+7. Copy into env.py file (os.environ["DATABASE_URL"] = "Paste in ElephantSQL database URL")
-8. os.environ["SECRET_KEY"] = "Make up your own randomSecretKey"
+8. Copy into env.py file (os.environ["SECRET_KEY"] = "Make up your own randomSecretKey")
-9. Added 7 and 8 into the env.py file and then add a secret key to config vars in Heroku settings
+9. Add a secret key to config vars in Heroku settings

 ### Step 4
-1. Now we need to set up settings.py for the new database and secrect key
+1. Set up settings.py for the new database and secrect key
+2. Add to settings.py file
-2. import os
+import os
 import dj_database_url
    if os.path.isfile("env.py"):
 import env
-3. SECRET_KEY = os.environ.get('SECRET_KEY')
+3. Add to settings.py file SECRET_KEY = os.environ.get('SECRET_KEY')
-4. Put 3 and 4 into your settings.py file
-5. comment out or delete the SQL lite database that come with django
+4. Comment out or delete the SQL lite database that comes with django
-6. Add this in its place
+5. Add this in its place
 DATABASES = {
    'default':
    dj_database_url.parse(os.environ.get("DATABASE_URL"))
 }
-7. Now we need to mirgate the changes again
+7. Mrigate the changes again

 ### Step 5
 1. Open cloudinary and get the url from the dashboard
 2. Put this into your env.py file os.environ["CLOUDINARY_URL"] ="cloudinary://************************"
 3. Heroku now needs the cloudinary url added to the config vars
-4. Also add DISABLE_COLLECTSTATIC
+4. Add DISABLE_COLLECTSTATIC to config vars

 ### Step 6
 1. Go to settings.py again to add cloudinary into installed apps